ACEsuit/mace/README.md

 ## Tutorial

 You can run our [Colab tutorial](https://colab.research.google.com/drive/1D6EtMUjQPey_GkuxUAbPgld6_9ibIa-V?authuser=1#scrollTo=Z10787RE1N8T) to quickly get started with MACE.
+We also have a more detailed user and developer tutorial at https://github.com/ilyes319/mace-tutorials

 ## On-line data loading for large datasets